You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 If your project is WooCommerce-heavy, Convesio’s container scaling is worth the premium during Black Friday and holiday traffic spikes.

-If you want to build a custom VPS exactly to spec, Kamatera is the most flexible option on this list.
+If you want to build a custom VPS to your own spec, Kamatera is the most flexible option on this list.

 Before committing, run a test migration.
 Almost every host on this list offers free migrations or a multi-day money-back guarantee.
-Use those trial windows to benchmark real performance on your own content, not on marketing pages.
+Use those trial windows to benchmark real performance on your own content rather than on marketing pages.

 Frequently Asked Questions